 To get to this natural beauty, you take a short hike (just under 1 mile) that is easy, but you’ll want to wear fairly substantial shoes as the trail goes from mud to lava rock.

 The trailhead is in a neighborhood – it’s now closed during dangerous conditions, for your safety – and takes hikers through a small stretch of forest following a stream.

-Past the forest, the trail leads to a somewhat narrow stretch of lava rock, with a spectacular, but dangerous pool – this is not Queen’s Bath and many, many people have been swept to see diving in here.
+Past the forest, the trail leads to a somewhat narrow stretch of lava rock, with a spectacular but dangerous pool – this is not Queen’s Bath, and many, many people have been swept to sea diving in here.

 It is beautiful, but it’s meant to be respected.
 Continue on just a short way to find the highlight of the hike, Queen’s Bath.

-We were there during a safe time and this pool seemed perfectly safe to us, but, as always, use your best judgment and heed warnings of locals.
+We were there during a safe time, and this pool seemed perfectly safe to us, but, as always, use your best judgment and heed the warnings of locals.
 For us, though, this was one of the most beautiful things we saw on Kauai.